 At the completion of the study CORE will provide a copy of the study database in Excel format to the sponsor when requested.
-Data will typically be sent using a secure file share system operated by the University of Waterloo called Sendit which uses 128bit (or 256bit) SSL encryption.
+Data will typically be sent using Sendit.
 This system provides a secure way to transfer files when email is not appropriate, whether because of file size, file type or concerns over security.
 Sendit includes features such as password protection, a restricted time period for download, IP logging and email notification of download.
 Files may be encrypted prior to transmission at the request of the sponsor.
 Using this method means that data files are only stored on University of Waterloo servers during the transfer.